Gabrielnero000/PBR-Playground/README.md

 ---

 ## But what is PBR?
-Since the prehistoric CRT until actual pixel-based monitors
+Since the prehistoric CRT until actual pixel-based monitors, generate realistic images was (and still is) the goal of

 ## Gallery: Images of Experiments